-Brooks Launch 5 Review Facts
+Brooks Launch 5 Fully Reviewed for Quality Review Facts

 Two different materials construct the Launch 5’s outsole, just like the previous model

 .
 The HPR Plus rubber compound makes up most of this feature, providing most of the durability and strong traction.
 A blown rubber compound is placed in the forefoot to strengthen traction and give an added bounce with each toe-off.
-Pliability comes in the form of flex grooves placed all across the outsole.
-Reviewers have taken notice of how well the two main materials work together, as they feel more lightweight and more secure while off on their runs or at the gym.
+Mobility comes in the form of flex grooves placed all across the outsole.
+Reviewers have taken notice of how well the two primary materials work together, as they feel more lightweight and more secure while off on their runs or at the gym.

-Reviewers have praised the Launch 5’s supportive and responsive nature, which its midsole can take most of the credit for.
+Reviewers have praised the Brooks Launch 5’s supportive and responsive nature, which its midsole can take most of the credit for.
 The bulk of this feature consists of Brooks’ trademarked BioMoGo DNA

 A more natural gait cycle is promoted with help from the Midfoot Transition Zone set into the middle of the platform.
 It also features a segmented crash pad to provide more targeted energy transfer and better flexibility.

-When it comes to the shoe’s weight the Launch 5 is on the lower side of the average range, with men’s sizes rounding out at 9 oz and women’s at 7.5 oz.
+When it comes to the shoe’s weight, the Brooks Launch 5 is on the lower side of the average range, with men’s sizes rounding out at 9 oz and women’s at 7.5 oz.
 Though it contains a high number of advanced features, each one is extremely lightweight thanks to careful engineering.
 While it does weight just over an ounce more than its predecessor, it’s not enough to be a noticeable difference.
-Reviewers especially appreciate this, as it makes for an easier wear and less chronic pain that results from their activities.
+Reviewers especially appreciate this, as it makes for more comfortable wear and less chronic pain that results from their activities.

 It also makes for an ideal yet somewhat stylish pick for going out to run errands.

-The Launch 5 shows vast improvements when it comes to the runner’s level of comfort.
+The Brooks Launch 5 shows vast improvements when it comes to the runner’s level of comfort.
 The midsole is comprised of several parts that are fixed together to create highly supportive cushioning, strong shock absorption, and more isolated energy transfer.
 It still has the breathable wear of its older versions, yet its upper is now constructed to better target hotspots.

 This model still has the same silhouette but comes while a little less bulk to its overall look.
 Its thick overlays have been swapped out for thinner ones, which consist mainly of thin ones which are now printed onto the mesh.

 and pattern options available to both men and women.
 Whether they prefer bright and bold hues or basic black and white, runners can easily find a look that appeals to them.

-For the most part, the Launch 5 has proven to be much more durable than most of its predecessors.
+For the most part, the Brooks Launch 5 has proven to be much more durable than most of its predecessors.

 Because the midsole is made of BioMoGo DNA and is more pliable than regular foam, it doesn’t have the disadvantage of wearing down and breaking over time.
 The Air Mesh upper is strengthened slightly by its printed-on overlays, yet it has been known to pill after a few months of use.

-Even though it may not look it, the Launch 5 does prove to be quite a protective running shoe.
+Even though it may not look it, the Brooks Launch 5 does prove to be quite a protective running shoe.
 Not only do the HPR Plus and blown rubber compounds protect the runner with enhanced traction, but they also protect the rest of the shoe from damage caused by rough surfaces

 This, in turn, reduces the likelihood of long-term pain felt by the runner.
 The breathable nature of its Air Mesh upper not only ensures greater comfort during the run but also eliminates the chance of infections

 And, with help from the padded collar and textile lining, it ensures that debris is kept out of the foot chamber.

 The blown rubber placed into its outsole’s forefoot area adds some level of energy transfer by allowing an added spring with each toe-off.
 Aside from molding itself to the foot’s unique shape, the BioMoGo DNA midsole also provides the runner with high levels of shock absorption and protective cushioning.

 The outsole’s two rubber compounds work together to create a supportive base for the rest of the Launch 5’s features.
 While the HPR plus is tasked mainly with durability and traction, the blown rubber has the added benefit of ensuring a smoother and springier step.
-Its BioMoGo DNA midsole molds to the shape of the runner’s foot, keeping it properly cushioned and better set into place.
+Its BioMoGo DNA midsole molds to the shape of the runner’s foot, keeping it adequately cushioned and better set into place.

 and work to keep the foot from wiggling around inside the chamber.
 Though it provides the perfect amount of arch support for neutral runners, some say that the shoe’s arches are too high for their comfort.